Group of runners on a park road at dusk

 Easy and long runs do not need to feel epic to matter.

 They just need to stay honest.
-Add a little structure if it helps you stay engaged, then leave enough in the tank that the run still does its actual job.
+Add a little structure if it helps you stay engaged, then leave enough in the tank that the run can still do its actual job.